rohan-paul/monsterapi_test/README.md

 =================================

+Below report showcase a benchmark of serving Zephyr-7b, using Monster Deploy on GPUs such as Nvidia RTX A5000 (24GB)  and A100 (80GB) in multiple scenarios.

 🧵 1/3

-Below report showcase a benchmark of serving Zephyr-7b, a SOTA Open source 7B parameter LLM, using Monster Deploy on GPUs such as Nvidia RTX A5000 (24GB)  and A100 (80GB) in multiple scenarios.

 ![](assets/2024-02-08-18-22-04.png)